By EA Dave.

 The village was a strong community of eight-hundred mixed Muslim and Christian families.
 Jewish families lived nearby and everyone shared the springs and wells.
 Families used cattle to plough and grew everything they needed; wheat, corn, vegetables and lots of fruit trees such as apple and pomegranate.

 Sister took us to meet ninety-five year old Jad Saba Yosef Salem who had been a young man at the time.
 He described how, at first, Israel expanded little by little and everyone felt safe.
 Later tensions began to increase and his cousin was killed on a bus.
 When a local woman was shot dead in the door of her village home, everyone felt it was too dangerous to stay.
 Some were left to guard properties but the rest fled in different directions.
 His parents moved about five kilometeres away and wanted him to go to Lebanon but he stayed with them.
 Others sought refuge in a nearby convent or went to Jordan, Kuwait, the USA and even Chile.

 Many had seen Polish children during the WW2 return home when peace was declared and thought they also would soon return.
 However, the Israeli settlers cut down their fruit trees and demolished their homes.

-After intense Israeli shelling, when the families returned, the only recognisable ruins were the mosque, the orthodox church and the catholic church in which we were meeting.
+After intense Israeli shelling, when the families returned a few months on, the only recognisable ruins were the mosque, the orthodox church and the catholic church in which we were meeting.
 The catholic church had been used as a barn until the community renovated it.